Contrast-Security-OSS/docs/content/installation/setup/auth/ConfigureLDAP2.md

 <!--
 title: "Configuring LDAP Authentication"
 description: "An LDAP Directory is a collection of Users and Group.
 LDAP (Lightweight Directory Access Protocol) is an Internet protocol that web applications can use to look up those Users and Groups from the LDAP Server."
-tags: "LDAP directory authentication configuration member" -->
+tags: "installation setup LDAP directory authentication configuration member" -->